wcheung8/IDeMe-Net/README.md

 .../miniImagenet/test.csv
 .../miniImagenet/val.csv

-# First, we fix the deformation sub-network and train the embedding sub-network with randomly deformed images
+# For the first step, we fix the deformation sub-network and train the embedding sub-network with randomly deformed images

 # For 224x224
 # run python classification.py --tensorname yournetworkname